Transforming student outcomes through mentoring

 • Mariella Ardron

 Mariella is the Principal at Chelsea Academy.
-Prior to that, she spent 16 years working in Hounslow schools as a History Teacher, Senior Leader and finally Principal.
+Previously she spent 16 years working in Hounslow schools as a History Teacher, Senior Leader and finally Principal.
 Mariella is committed to leading in the state sector and making a difference to the life chances of young people.
 Her mission is to lead a school that prepares students for happy, healthy and successful adulthoods.
-Mariella also serves as a trustee on the board of School Home Support.
+Oppidan is in the DNA of the Academy and it is wonderful that Sixth Form students, having been mentored over five years ago, are now mentoring the younger students!
+Mariella also serves as a governor on the board of a primary school.

 • Daniel Afolabi